Cystoscopy & Ureteroscopy

 What are cystoscopy and ureteroscopy?

-Ureteroscopy.
-Ureteroscopy uses a ureteroscope to look inside the ureters and kidneys.
+Ureteroscopy is a procedure that uses a ureteroscope to look inside the ureters and kidneys.
 Like a cystoscope, a ureteroscope has an eyepiece at one end, a rigid or flexible tube in the middle, and a tiny lens and light at the other end of the tube.
 However, a ureteroscope is longer and thinner than a cystoscope so the urologist can see detailed images of the lining of the ureters and kidneys.
-The ureters and kidneys are also part of the urinary tract.

-A urologist performs a cystoscopy or ureteroscopy to find the cause of, and sometimes treat, urinary tract problems.
+A urologist performs a cystoscopy to find the cause of, and sometimes treat, urinary tract problems such as

 - frequent urinary tract infections (UTIs)